scipy-conference/scipy_proceedings/papers/orhan_eroglu/00_geocat.rst

 help educate earth scientists to more effectively use the SPE and cloud computing for dealing with big data in geosciences.
 GeoCAT helps the Pythia development with content creation as well as infrastructure contributions.

-GeoCAT has also contributed several Python tutorials to educational resources created through Project Pythia.
+GeoCAT has also contributed several Python tutorials (such as Numpy, Matplotlib, Cartopy, etc.) to educational resources created through Project Pythia.
+These materials consist of live tutorial sessions, interactive Jupyter notebook demonstrations, Q&A sessions, as well as published video recording of the event on Pythia's Youtube channel.
+As a result, it helps us engage with the community through multiple channels.